jomjol/AI-on-the-edge-device/FeatureRequest.md

 ____

+#### #8 MQTT configurable readout intervall

+Make the readout intervall configurable via MQTT.

+* Change the mqtt part to receive and process input and not only sending

 #### #7 Extended Error Handling

 Check different types of error (e.g. tflite not availabe) and generate an error on the html page.